BrianPerel/company-employee-manager/README.md

 About: Python program that will store information about employees in a company using a dictionary.

 NOTE: The app will require you to have xampp installed on your machine under the path 'C:\xampp'.
 You will need to open the xampp control panel and have Apache and MySQL running before you run the app.

+NOTE: You must set xampp to auto start the apache and mysql services

 NOTE: In http://localhost/phpmyadmin/index.php under user accounts tab you will need to create a user account that matches the account listed in src code

 NOTE: you must have Python's mysql connector module installed to do dev. work -if not run the cmds 'pip install mysql-connector-python'